truid-ai/docs/TruID Android Integration Document.md

         })
     }
     ```
-    Ideally this api call should be performed on your serverside and here it should be calling the server to keep the api key safe
+    Ideally, this api call should be performed on your serverside and here it should be calling the server to keep the API key safe

 5. Implement a result callback in your  activity